realkemon/home/pages/etl_frostbite.md

 * Fixed caulked surfaces visible to the player at shelf in Allied spawn.
 * Changed bark texture of dead trees from temperate to winter.
 * Fixed invalid shader on rear faces of terrain brushes near transmitter.
+* Fixed incorrect use of skyshader at backside of two random brushes.

 ### version 13